Skip to main content

 To prevent nausea after surgery, the recommended ondansetron dosage is 16 mg taken 1 hour before anesthesia is started.

-Ondansetron is FDA approved for children as young as 4 years of age that are receiving moderately emetogenic chemotherapy.
+Ondansetron is FDA approved for children ages 4 and older receiving moderately emetogenic chemotherapy.
 Unlike many other medications, oral Zofran dosages for children aren’t based on their body weight.
 Instead, your child’s age determines their dosage.
 Daily doses of ondansetron over 24 mg aren’t recommended, and in most cases children will take 16 mg per day or less.

 The recommended ondansetron dosage to prevent nausea from chemotherapy in children is as follows:

-Ages 4 to 11 years: One 4 mg dose 30 minutes before starting chemotherapy.
+• Ages 4 to 11 years: One 4 mg dose 30 minutes before starting chemotherapy.
 Then another 4 mg dose 4 hours and 8 hours after the first dose.
-After that, the dose is 4 mg 3 times daily for 1 to 2 days after finishing chemotherapy.
+After that, the dose is 4 mg 3 times daily for 1 to 2 days after the last day of chemotherapy.

-Ages 12 to 17 years: One 8 mg dose 30 minutes before starting chemotherapy.
+• Ages 12 to 17 years: One 8 mg dose 30 minutes before starting chemotherapy.
 Then another 8 mg dose 8 hours later.
-After that, the dose is 8 mg every 12 hours for 1 to 2 days after finishing chemotherapy.
+After that, the dose is 8 mg every 12 hours for 1 to 2 days after finishing that round of chemotherapy.

 Ondansetron comes in three different oral dosage forms.
 It’s available in oral tablets, orally disintegrating tablets (ODTs), and an oral solution (liquid).
 The products are interchangeable, meaning that your dosage will be the same regardless of which form you’re prescribed.